assimp/assimp-docs/source/usage/use_the_lib.rst

 Materials
 ---------

-See the :ref:`ai_material` Material System Page.
+See the:ref:`ai_material` Material System Page.

 .. _ai_bones:

 Bones
 -----

-A mesh may have a set of bones in the form of instances from the aiBone objects.
+A mesh may have a set of bones in the form of instances from the **aiBone** objects.
 Bones are a means to deform a mesh according to the movement of a skeleton.
 Each bone has a name and a set of vertices on which it has influence.
 Its offset matrix declares the transformation needed to transform from mesh space to the local space of this bone.